This piece is a commentary on the article, The Age of Secrecy and Unfairness in Recidivism Prediction

 Rudin, C., Wang, C., & Coker, B. (2020).
 The age of secrecy and unfairness in recidivism prediction.
 Harvard Data Science Review, 2(1).

-This article is © 2020 by Sarah L. Desmarais.
+This article is © 2020 by Brandon L. Garrett.
 The article is licensed under a Creative Commons Attribution (CC BY 4.0) International license (https://creativecommons.org/licenses/by/4.0/legalcode), except where otherwise indicated with respect to particular material included in the article.
-The article should be attributed to the authors identified above.
+The article should be attributed to the author identified above.